Alternate Monk

 Want more Alternate Monk?

-The Alternate Monk: Expanded is a free expansion to the Alternate Monk that includes a multitude of additional content for the Alternate Monk:
+The Alternate Monk: Expanded is a free expansion to the Alternate Monk that includes a multitude of additional content for the class presented here:

 Additional Techniques.
-Fourteen new Techniques for your Monk to choose from, including mystical, magical, and esoteric options that push the limits of what an Alternate Monk is capable of!
+Fourteen new Techniques for your Monk to choose from, including mystical, magical, and esoteric options that push the limits of what a master of the mystic arts is capable of!

 Monastic Feats.
 Increase the versatility and power of your Monk, or allow others to share the mystic power of the Alternate Monk with two new Feats!